thuongnadev/CCPM/PUBLISH.md

-# 📤 Publishing LaraCollab Plugin to Claude Code Marketplace
+# 📤 Publishing CCPM Plugin to Claude Code Marketplace

-This guide will help you publish the LaraCollab plugin to the Claude Code marketplace so users can easily install and use it.
+This guide will help you publish the CCPM plugin to the Claude Code marketplace so users can easily install and use it.

 ## 🎯 Publishing Options